hl7au/au-fhir-erequesting/input/pagecontent/conformance.md

 - [Missing Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-data)
 - [Suppressed Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#suppressed-data)

-Feedback is requested on ... the applicability of AU Core definition of Missing Data and Suppressed Data for all elements.
-TBD.

 The requirements of the FHIR standard and [FHIR Conformance Rules](http://hl7.org/fhir/conformance-rules.html) apply, and define the use of terms in this guide including the conformance verbs - **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **MAY**.

 ### Conformance Artifacts